A Layered Protocol Architecture for the Internet of Agents: Conclusion

 Network architecture has historically evolved to meet new demands: from packet delivery (IP) to reliable sessions (TCP) to structured application communication (HTTP/2/3).
 As autonomous agents become significant network actors, the protocol stack may require corresponding evolution to support their coordination needs.

 This paper proposes a two-layer extension building on existing work.
 The \textbf{Agent Communication Layer (L8)} formalizes structural capabilities emerging in A2A~\cite{a2a2024}, MCP~\cite{mcp2024}, and SLIM~\cite{slim2025}, standardizing message envelopes, task delegation, and interaction patterns.
-The \textbf{Agent Semantic Negotiation Layer (L9)} introduces protocol-level semantic negotiation—enabling agents to discover, negotiate, and lock formal contexts defining concepts and parameters.
-This addresses a capability gap in current protocols, where semantic alignment occurs informally at the application layer.
+The \textbf{Agent Semantic Layer (L9)} introduces protocol-level semantic negotiation and \textbf{collective consensus}—enabling agents to discover, negotiate, and lock formal contexts defining concepts and parameters, and to align system states across populations.
+This addresses a capability gap in current protocols, where semantic alignment and consensus occur informally at the application layer.